TatuLund/cdi-demo/README.md

 - AdminView
   - Access control with restricted access
-  - Async update of the view content using ManagedExecutorService and CompletableFuture
+  - Async update of the view content using ManagedExecutorService and CompletableFuture, showing spinner while loading

 - MainView
   - Using UIScoped (VersionLabel) and ViewScoped beans